idavis/jetson-containers/docs/build-windows.md

   sudo service binfmt-support start
   ```

+  Note: You may want to add these lines to your `~/.bashrc` file if you wish to start these services automatically when starting a new WSL v2 instance

 3. Clone jetson-containers project into WSL v2 environment and Open in VS Code

 * Clone the jetson-containers project and open in VS Code by running the following on the bash prompt of the WSL v2 instance: